PODCAST "The Bulletin"

 Theme: BeauCoup Project

-Guest: Helena Alexandra Mantas holds a degree (Faculty of Arts of Coimbra, 1997), a master's (Faculty of Arts of Lisbon, 2002), and a PhD (Faculty of Arts of Coimbra, 2013) in Art History and a postgraduate degree in Museology (University of Évora, 2002).
-She is a Senior Technician in Art History at the Museum of São Roque, a place she recently returned to after directing the Public and Cultural Development Service of the Culture Directorate of the Santa Casa da Misericórdia de Lisboa for 12 years, where she was responsible for the cultural and educational programming of the Museum of São Roque, Library, Historical Archive, and other heritage spaces of the institution.
-At the Museum of São Roque, she carries out research, inventorying, exhibitions, among other functions.
-She has been a higher education lecturer for 25 years, currently in the Plastic Arts degree at the Universidade Lusófona, where she teaches Art History and Visual Culture.
+Guest: Helena Alexandra Mantas holds a degree (Faculty of Arts of Coimbra, 1997), a master's degree (Faculty of Arts of Lisbon, 2002), and a doctorate (Faculty of Arts of Coimbra, 2013) in Art History and has a postgraduate degree in Museology (University of Évora, 2002).
+She is a Senior Technician in History at the Museum of São Roque, a place she recently returned to after directing the Public and Cultural Development Service of the Directorate of Culture of the Santa Casa da Misericórdia de Lisboa for 12 years, where she was responsible for the cultural and educational programming of the Museum of São Roque, Library, Historical Archive, and other heritage spaces of the institution.
+At the Museum of São Roque, she performs research, inventory, exhibition, among other functions.
+She has been a higher education lecturer for 25 years, currently in the Bachelor's degree in Plastic Arts at the Universidade Lusófona, where she teaches Art History and Visual Culture.

 Episode 41, 2025

-Theme: 120 years of the Museum of São Roque
+Theme: 120 years of the Museu de São Roque

 Episode 40, 2025